ThomasLaPiana/pip-vs-uv/uv-project-example/README.md

 uv add requests
 ```

-Running this command updates the `pyproject.toml` file as well as updating the `uv.lock` file with extremely fine-grained dependency metadata.
+Running this command updates the `pyproject.toml` file as well as creating & updating the `uv.lock` file with extremely fine-grained dependency metadata.
 This is a cross-platform file used to create completely reproducible environments.

+This command also creates the virtual environment in `.venv`.